oneal2000/oneal2000.github.io/index.md

 ---

 To date, my research at the intersection of Information Retrieval and Large Language Models has received both academic recognition and broad impact.
-Recent highlights include the **SIGIR 2024 Best Paper Award** 🏆, and my work on **Parametric RAG** is currently the **most-cited paper at SIGIR 2025** 📈 (as of March 2026, according to Google Scholar).
+Recent highlights include the **SIGIR 2024 Best Paper Award**, and my work on **Parametric RAG** is currently the **most-cited paper at SIGIR 2025** (as of March 2026, according to Google Scholar).
 Beyond publications, I actively serve the research community as a PC member or reviewer for top-tier venues, including NeurIPS, ICML, ICLR, ACL, and SIGIR. **I have also delivered tutorials on Dynamic and Parametric RAG at flagship conferences, including SIGIR 2025 and SIGIR-AP 2025, as the lead presenter.**

 My academic research is also closely connected to industrial practice.
 Since October 2025, I have been working as a research intern at ByteDance (TikTok), focusing on developing advanced AI Agents.
 In particular, I study how specialized agents and agent skills can be automatically constructed, organized, and deployed in agentic systems, with the goal of bridging cutting-edge LLM research and scalable real-world applications.